-While we’re just coming up for air after what feels like a month-long Black Friday sale, we’re already thinking about the next big sale in the shopping calendar – Boxing Day.
+While we’re just coming up for air after what feels like a month-long Black Friday sale, we’re already thinking about the next big sale in the shopping calendar – Boxing Day sales.

 So, are Boxing Day sales still as relevant and competitive as they once were?

 Boxing Day sales seem to have become less important to retailers and shoppers in recent years.
-In the past, shoppers would have waited in their droves outside shops for them to open their doors on Boxing Day.
-However, after Amazon introduced the concept of Black Friday sales to UK shoppers back in 2011, having an online presence is even more significant.
+In the past, shoppers would have waited in droves outside shops for them to open their doors on Boxing Day.
+However, since Amazon introduced the concept of Black Friday sales to UK shoppers in 2011, having an online presence is even more significant.

-Springboard tracks shopper numbers at 450 different retail locations across the UK, and its figures also provide an insight into how consumer behaviour has changed in the post-Christmas sales.
+Springboard, which tracks shopper numbers at 450 different UK retail locations, provides an insight into how consumer behaviour has changed in the post-Christmas sales.

-“Post-Christmas, it is expected that footfall on 27th, 28th and 29th December will be higher than on Boxing Day, which historically was the key sales day.
-In 2018, footfall on each of these three days was a third higher than on Boxing Day as many consumers now initially search for bargains online before venturing to the stores themselves.”Springboard
+“Post-Christmas, it is expected that footfall from 27th-29th December will be higher than on Boxing Day, which historically was the key sales day.
+In 2018, footfall on each of these three days was a third higher than on Boxing Day as many consumers now initially search for bargains online before venturing to the stores.”

 Boxing Day is now not the only opportunity for brands and stores to maximise customer spending.
-With Black Friday and heavy discounts throughout the year, we’ve become accustomed to price cuts which means when Boxing Day comes around, shoppers are generally a bit bored of sales.
-This accompanied with calls to ban shops from opening on Boxing Day to allow retail workers can spend time with their families is indicating that there is a shift in people’s enjoyment for the traditional Boxing Day sale.
+With Black Friday and heavy discounts throughout the year, we’ve become accustomed to price cuts.
+As a result, when Boxing Day comes around, shoppers are generally a bit bored of sales.
+This accompanied with calls to ban shops from opening on Boxing Day to allow retail workers to spend time with their families indicates that there is a shift in people’s enjoyment for the traditional Boxing Day sale.

 How to improve post-Christmas sales

-While footfall to physical stores may decline on Boxing Day, there is still the potential to drive a high number of sales online.
-Since online shopping first became popular, followed by smartphone and tablet shopping, data has shown that a great deal of purchases over the holidays are made online.
+While footfall to physical stores may decline on Boxing Day, you can still drive a high number of sales online.
+Since online shopping became popular, followed by smartphone and tablet shopping, data has shown that many purchases made over the holidays are online.

 The key to post-Christmas sales online is organisation.
 When correctly planned, post-Christmas sales can provide crucial profit margins and old stock clearances.
-A lot of the time, pre-Christmas sales such as Black Friday and Cyber Monday are at the focus of marketing plans, but you’d be wrong to ignore the post-Christmas market.
+A lot of the time, pre-Christmas sales are the focus of marketing plans, but you’d be wrong to ignore the post-Christmas market.
 Start planning in advance what campaigns you’re going to run to promote your discounts.
 Be creative and think about your campaigns in terms of your sales goals.

 Below, we’ve shared our top tips on how you can boost sales over Christmas.